- Why The Excessive Intake Of Treats Is Unhealthy For Your cat

 How do you choose Cat Treats?

-Feeding your cat some cat treats every once in a while without a doubt would sound very enticing to your cat.
+Feeding your cat some treats occasionally, without a doubt, would sound very enticing to your cat.

-And let’s face it, as the owner, you’d want to pamper that feline of yours too.
-There’s a number of treats to give your cat, each having its own benefits.
+There’s a number of decent treats to give your cat, each having its own benefits.

 However, it should be noted that due to obesity concerns, cat treats should not make up more than ten percent of your cat’s diet.

-The rest has to come from standard cat food.
+The rest has to come from traditional cat food.
 Below are 5 types of recommended cat treats along with their benefits:

 Dental Health Treats